codemagic-ci-cd/codemagic-docs/content/knowledge-white-label/white-label-scripts.md

 ## Updating plist files

-PlistBuddy is a utility on macOS that can be used to perform operations on plist files.
-This approach can be used with native Swift/Objective-C apps, but please note that setting values directly in a Flutter project may cause problems with your project and you you should consider using `sed` instead.
+**PlistBuddy** is a utility on macOS that can be used to perform operations on plist files.
+This approach can be used with native Swift/Objective-C apps, but please note that setting values directly in a Flutter project may cause problems with your project and you should consider using `sed` instead.

 {{< highlight yaml "style=paraiso-dark">}}